iverds/booster2019-graphql/presentation/booster.md

 # Task 2

 Create a query that return a club by name

+Create a query that returns a club based on a Search input type

 - Get data from `data.js` (Thanks to https://github.com/drraq)
 - `const { clubs } = require('./data')`